 Ready-to-deploy workflows powered by Google Sheets + NextAutomation

-When a lead submits a form on your website, fills out an open house signup, or sends an inquiry email, the system automatically parses the data and appends a new row to your master leads tracker in Google Sheets.
-This includes lead source, contact info, property interest, and timestamp.
-A Slack notification alerts the assigned agent.
+When a broker submits a deal via a form, an offering memorandum lands in your inbox, or a sponsor sends an inquiry email, the system automatically parses the data and appends a new row to your master pipeline tracker in Google Sheets.
+This includes deal source, asset class, asking price, in-place NOI, and timestamp.
+A Slack notification alerts the assigned analyst.

 1Form submission or email received by n8n webhook

-3Enrich with additional context (e.g., IP location, referring URL)
+3Enrich with additional context (e.g., submarket, prior sale, sponsor track record)

-4Append new row to 'Master Leads Tracker' Google Sheet with timestamp
+4Append new row to 'Master Pipeline Tracker' Google Sheet with timestamp

-All leads from every source (website, open houses, Facebook ads, referrals) flow into one centralized Sheet.
-Agents have a single view of all prospects with source attribution, making it easy to track which marketing efforts generate results.
+All deals from every source (broker submissions, OMs, direct sponsor outreach, referrals) flow into one centralized Sheet.
+The team has a single view of every opportunity with source attribution, making it easy to track which brokers and channels produce the best deal flow.
 No manual data entry required.

 Connect Google Sheets to your workflows with powerful triggers and actions